Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Fluconazole is an antifungal drug.

-Describing the symptoms of each type of dermatitis separately is a rather pointless exercise, since all these diseases manifest themselves in approximately the same way.
+Describing the symptoms of each type of dermatitis separately is a rather pointless exercise, since all these diseases manifest themselves approximately the same way.

 There are acute, subacute forms, as well as periods of relapse.